Skip to Content

 The Pockets on A Pair of Jeans

-Most pairs of jeans have five pockets—two on the back of the jeans and two at the front.
-Then, the fifth pocket is the tiny one inside the front right pocket.
+Most pairs of jeans have five pockets—two on the back and two at the front.
+The fifth pocket is the tiny one inside the front right pocket.

 This small pocket was initially called the watch pocket.
 It was designed as a safe place for men to store pocket watches.
 It dates back to when Levi’s first-ever pair of jeans hit the market in 1879.